ziggi/FCNPC/README.md

 Building
 --------
 To build the project you can use [Visual Studio](https://www.visualstudio.com/).
 To generate the project you can use [CMake](https://cmake.org/).<br />
-On Windows, execute the following commands.
-This example is for Visual Studio 16 2019:
+On Windows, execute the following commands:
 ```bash
 cd FCNPC
 mkdir build